Home

 ***NOTICE: HOMEWORK ASSIGNMENTS (library work / plagiarism

-for BIOS 313, etc.) ARE DUE AT THE BEGINNING OF LAB OR
+for BIOC 313, etc.) ARE DUE AT THE BEGINNING OF LAB OR

-DRAFTS FOR SECTIONS OF THE BIOS 311 PAPER ARE DUE AT THE BEGINNING
+DRAFTS FOR SECTIONS OF THE BIOC 311 PAPER ARE DUE AT THE BEGINNING

 Although in the real world there are no excuses, you will be given a break on assignments due to circumstances that are beyond your control.
 Alternative due dates will be worked out with the instructor on an individual basis.